ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 1. Click **Save**.

-### Upgrading a VPN from a custom IKE policy by using the CLI
+### Upgrading a VPN from a custom IKE policy from the CLI
 {: #upgrade-vpn-custom-ike-policy-procedure-cli}
 {: cli}